carbon-language/carbon-lang/llvm/docs/AMDGPUDwarfProposalForHeterogeneousDebugging.rst

     numbered from 0 through 31, inclusive.
 The target architecture register number R corresponds to the N in the operation name.

-    They push a location description L that specifies one register location description SL on the stack.
-SL specifies the register location storage that corresponds to R with a bit offset of 0.
+    The operation is equivalent to performing ``DW_OP_regx R``.

 2.  ``DW_OP_regx``

     ``DW_OP_regx`` has a single unsigned LEB128 integer operand that represents a target architecture register number R.

-    It pushes a location description L that specifies one register location description SL on the stack.
-SL specifies the register location storage that corresponds to R with a bit offset of 0.
+    If the current call frame is the top call frame, it pushes a location description L that specifies one register location description SL on the stack.
+SL specifies the register location storage that corresponds to R with a bit offset of 0 for the current thread.

+    If the current call frame is not the top call frame, call frame information (see :ref:`amdgpu-dwarf-call-frame-information`) is used to determine the location description that holds the register for the current call frame and current program location of the current thread.
+The resulting location description L is pushed.

+    *Note that if call frame information is used, the resulting location description may be register, memory, or undefined.*

+    *An implementation may evaluate the call frame information immediately, or may defer evaluation until L is accessed by an operation.
+If evaluation is defered, R and the current context can be recorded in L. When accessed, the recorded context is used to evaluate the call frame information, not the current context of the access operation.*

 *These operations obtain a register location.
 To fetch the contents of a register, it is necessary to use* ``DW_OP_regval_type``\ *, use one of the*